beginning of content

 See your doctor or midwife if:

 Make sure you see your doctor or midwife for regular antenatal appointments.
-They will monitor your blood pressure, check for problems and help you with any symptoms or concerns.
+They will monitor your blood pressure, check for problems and answer any questions or concerns.

 Resources and support

-Speak to your doctor or midwife if you are feeling fatigue or tired during your pregnancy.
+Speak to your doctor or midwife if you are feeling fatigued or tired during your pregnancy, and resting doesn’t help.

-Read more about the importance of going to sleep on your side from 28 weeks from the Centre of Research Excellence in Stillbirth (Stillbirth CRE).
+Read more about the importance of going to sleep on your side from 28 weeks from the Stillbirth Centre of Research Excellence (Stillbirth CRE).

 Speak to a maternal child health nurse